aahmad097/Tritium/README.md

 # Tritium

-A tool to enumerate and spray valid Active Directory accounts through Kerberos Pre-Authentication
+A tool to enumerate and spray valid Active Directory accounts through Kerberos Pre-Authentication.
+This tool was inspired by the efforts of [Tylous](https://github.com/Tylous)

 ## Background